cronvel/rest-query/doc/auth.md

 0: no access
 1: access/pass-through (give access to the children but not on data of the current resource)
-2: read-only
+2: partial-read (some parts of the data is hidden)
+3: read
-3: read, create
+4: read, create
-4: read, create, modify
+5: read, create, modify
-5: read, create, modify, delete, move (if 'create' allowed on target)
+6: read, create, modify, delete, move (if 'create' allowed on target)